pg-support/supt-km/docs/1. FAQs/Products/Spark App/Is there a looper in Spark app.md

 # Is there a looper in Spark app
-There's no looper in Spark.
-We recommend using 'Smart Jam' if you'd like to jam with yourself!
+Spark app doesn't have a looper feature available.
+However, the user can utilize the 'Smart Jam' feature if they want to jam along with themselves.